 The annual Carol Burnett/University of Hawaii/AEJMC Prizes — one for the best paper by a graduate student and another for the best paper by an undergraduate — are presented at the annual AEJMC convention.
 The winning entries are also published in full or abstract in the Journal of Mass Media Ethics, whose editorial board serves as competition judges.
 The competition, open to all university-level journalism students, is administered by the UH Journalism Department, which is now the Journalism Program in the School of Communications.

 See the AEJMC web site for the annual Call for Papers and deadlines for submission.

-CURRENT NATIONAL SCHOLARSHIP WINNERS:
+NATIONAL AWARD WINNERS:

 First Place: Joseph Jones, University of Missouri